betajs/betajs-browser/docsrc/tutorials/uploader.md

-Different browser require different techniques for asynchronous uploading of files and binary large objects (BLOBs).
+Different browsers require different techniques for asynchronously uploading of files and binary large objects (BLOBs).

 This library takes care of that.
 ```javascript